Domașnea: History

 In 1962 Domașnea was collectivized, being the only one of this area which was forced to adopt this system.

-This village saw an outbreak of the anti-communist movement from the Banat region.
+The commune saw an outbreak of the anti-communist movement from the Banat region.

+Demographics

+At the 2021 census, the commune had a population of 1,053, a decrease of almost 25% from the 2011 census, when there were 1,402 inhabitants in Domașnea.